-Switch off the engine before carrying out any checks or maintenance.
+Switch off the engine by moving the stop switch to the STOP position before carrying out any checks or maintenance.
 CAUTION!
 The start/stop switch automatically returns to run position.
-In order to prevent unintentional starting, the spark plug cap must be removed from the spark plug when assembling, checking and/or performing maintenance
+In order to prevent unintentional starting, the spark plug cap must be removed from the spark plug when assembling, checking and/or performing maintenance.

-Always wear approved protective aloves.
+Always wear approved protective gloves.